corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/collaborative-recovery/ledger-sync.md

 ## System requirements

 The **LedgerSync** CorDapp requires participating Corda nodes to
- - be using Corda: Enterprise Edition , not Corda Open Source (OS); and
+ - be using Corda Enterprise, not Corda Open Source (OS); and
  - be using Corda Minimum Platform Version (MPV) >= 6; and
  - have the matching version of the LedgerGraph CorDapp installed; and
  - running on top of a supported [database technology](../../platform-support-matrix.md).